pgEdge/cli/cli/README.md

-create-subscriptiion                   - Create a subscription show-subscription-status               - Display the status of the subcription show-subscription-table                - Display subscription table(s) alter-subscription-add-replication-set - Modify a subscription and add a replication set to it wait-for-subscription-sync-complete    - Pause until the subscription is synchronized get-pii-cols                           - Retrieve the columns that you have identified as PII get-replication-tables                 - Show the replication tables replication-set-add-table              - Add a one or more tables to a replication set health-check                           - Check if the PG instance is accepting connections metrics-check                          - Retrieve OS & DB metrics
+create-subscriptiion                   - Create a subscription show-subscription-status               - Display the status of the subcription show-subscription-table                - Display subscription table(s) alter-subscription-add-replication-set - Add replication set to a subscription wait-for-subscription-sync-complete    - Pause until subscription is synched get-pii-cols                           - Retrieve the columns identified as PII get-replication-tables                 - Show the replication tables replication-set-add-table              - Add a table[s] to a replication set health-check                           - Check if PG is accepting connections metrics-check                          - Retrieve OS & DB metrics
 ```